tariq-hasan/system-design/distributed-systems/README.md

 - [Stateless and Stateful Systems](stateless_and_stateful_systems.md): Statelessness and statefulness in distributed systems.
 - [CAP Theorem](cap_theorem.md): Implications of the CAP theorem on distributed systems' design and architecture.
 - [PACELC Theorem](pacelc_theorem.md): PACELC theorem and its role in distributed systems' decision-making.
-- [Data Structures](data_structures.md): Data structures and algorithms commonly used in distributed systems for efficient data management.
 - [Algorithms](algorithms.md): Algorithms and techniques used in distributed systems for various tasks, such as consensus, replication, and coordination.
 - [Patterns](patterns.md): Design patterns and best practices for building scalable, resilient, and performant distributed systems.
 - [Trade-offs to Meet Functional Requirements](trade-offs_to_meet_functional_requirements.md): Trade-offs involved in designing distributed systems to meet functional requirements.